-Since its creation, HOSPEEM has established a co-operation agreement with The European Hospital and Healthcare Federation (HOPE).
-In this agreement, both organisations recognise each others autonomy within their respective spheres of activities and competencies.
+Since its creation, HOSPEEM has established a cooperation agreement with The European Hospital and Healthcare Federation - HOPE (in annex).
+In this agreement, both organisations recognise each other's autonomy within their respective spheres of activities and competencies.
 The agreement also creates a framework for mutual support and lays the foundations for wider arrangements reinforcing the links between health professionals acting at European level.
 HOSPEEM and HOPE agree to be mutually supportive, constructive and have a close working relationship.